Frequently Asked Questions

 Is there a break at Thanksgiving?

-His Hill hosts a Thanksgiving Conference every year.
-Therefore, students do not have a break at Thanksgiving in order to attend the teaching sessions (classes) as well as assist the staff in hosting our conference guests.
-This is always a wonderful time of fellowship among past and current students!
+His Hill hosts a Thanksgiving Conference each year, so students do not have a break during Thanksgiving.
+Instead, they attend special teaching sessions and help staff welcome and serve our conference guests.
+It’s always a great time of fellowship with both current and former students!

 Transcript Request